 Advances in fundamental STEM education research also are essential to foster new and/or more effective interventions and innovations in STEM education, broadening participation, and workforce development.
-Fundamental STEM education research studies generate (whether by design or more indirectly the knowledge1, theories, and understandings on which viable strategies for enhancing performance or addressing gaps in STEM learning, broadening participation in STEM, and STEM professional workforce development are based.
+Fundamental STEM education research studies generate (whether by design or more indirectly[1]) the knowledge, theories, and understandings on which viable strategies for enhancing performance or addressing gaps in STEM learning, broadening participation in STEM, and STEM professional workforce development are based.
 Through the EHR Core Research (ECR) and other programs, EHR supports advances in fundamental knowledge in each of these areas.

 Recognizing the value of skills, expertise, and experiences that support fundamental contributions to the knowledge base, the ECR Building Capacity for STEM Education Research (ECR: BCSER) competition seeks to support projects that build individuals' competencies to carry out high quality fundamental education research in STEM fields, particularly early career researchers and researchers seeking to shift their work, for example, from education research or STEM disciplinary research to STEM education research.
-ECR: BCSER encourages proposals also from curriculum developers/innovators seeking to develop such skills.
-This may be accomplished through investigator-initiated projects and professional development institutes that enable researchers to integrate methodological strategies with theoretical and practical substantive issues in STEM education.
-Proposals may also be submitted that seek support to conduct well-focused conferences or workshops related to ECR: BCSER goals.
-As a special emphasis for the FY 2019 competition, ECR: BCSER will also entertain proposals that will result in a single award for the development and implementation of an ECR Data Resource Hub.
+STEM education research capacity building may be accomplished through investigator-initiated projects and professional development institutes that enable researchers to integrate methodological strategies with theoretical and practical substantive issues in STEM education.
+Proposals may be submitted that also seek support to conduct well-focused conferences or workshops related to ECR: BCSER goals.

 Through these initiatives, ECR: BCSER will invest in the field, helping to broaden the pool of researchers with the skills, experiences, and expertise required to successfully conceptualize, design, and conduct studies capable of expanding fundamental understandings critical to enhancing STEM learning, broadening participation in STEM fields, and developing the STEM professional workforce.

-[1]Stokes (1997: 73) used the terms 'pure basic research' to designate investigations with a quest for fundamental understanding inspired with no consideration for use, and 'use-inspired basic research' to designate investigations with a quest for fundamental understanding inspired by considerations of use.
+[1] Stokes (1997: 73) used the terms 'pure basic research' to designate investigations with a quest for fundamental understanding inspired with no consideration for use, and 'use-inspired basic research' to designate investigations with a quest for fundamental understanding inspired by considerations of use.